joshhedstrom/me/docs/README.md

 I'm creative, energetic, logical, a hard worker, quick learner, and always curious.

-I currently live in St. Paul, Minnesota, with my wife and 12 month old daughter.
+I currently live in St. Paul, Minnesota with my wife and 1 year old daughter.
 When I'm not coding, I enjoy running, music, craft beer, and spending time with my family.

 https://jhedstrom.com